oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

       Note: There are two service templates pertaining to Pluggable Database

-      -  **Provision New Empty Pluggable Database**: This     template enables users to create a new pluggable database in a container database configured by DBA.
+      -  **Provision New Empty Pluggable Database**: This     template enables users to create a new empty pluggable database in a container database configured by DBA.
        -  **Provision Pluggable Database with Data**: This template enables users to create a new pluggable database with data from non-container database.